jcrobak/parquet-python/docs/source/filesystems.rst

 Backend File-systems
 ====================

-Fastparquet can use alternatives to the local disc for reading and writing parquet.
+Fastparquet can use alternatives to the local disk for reading and writing parquet.

 One example of such a backend file-system is `s3fs <http://s3fs.readthedocs.io>`_, to connect to AWS's S3 storage.
 In the following, the login credentials are automatically inferred from the system